Arabi Malayalam

-Arabi Malayalam (also called Mappila Malayalam and Moplah Malayalam) is the traditional Dravidian language of the Mappila Muslim community.
+Arabi Malayalam (also called Mappila Malayalam and Moplah Malayalam) is the traditional Malayalam dialect of the Mappila Muslim community.
 It is spoken by several thousand people, predominantly in the Malabar Coast of Kerala state, southern India.
 The form can be classified as a regional dialect in northern Kerala, or as a class or occupational dialect of the Mappila community.
 It can also be called a vernacular in general, or as a provincial patois, with the latter label being increasingly applicable in Colonial times.
-All the forms of the Malayalam language, including Mappila, are mutually intelligible.
+All the forms of Malayalam, including the Mappila dialect, are mutually intelligible.

 The Mappila form shows some lexical admixture from Arabic and Persian.

 The variety Arabi Malayalam is also used by lower castes non-Muslims in northern Kerala, Muslims in Dakshina Kannada, and different Mappila migrant communities in South East Asia.